Veriff

 On this page

 2024 will be a monumental election-year globally, with at least 64 countries representing a combined population of about 49% of the world heading to vote.
 The 2024 United States elections will also be a pivotal moment for the United States.
-AI is expected to play a significant role in shaping the campaigns, voter engagement, and potentially the outcomes.
-However, amidst the anticipation, there are growing concerns about the integrity of these elections as the intersection of generative AI advancements and vulnerabilities within election systems has cast a shadow on the process.
+AI technology, including AI-generated images and AI-powered tools, is expected to play a significant role in shaping political campaigns, voter engagement, and potentially the outcomes.
+However, despite anticipation, there are growing concerns about the integrity of these elections, as the intersection of generative AI advancements and vulnerabilities within election systems has cast a shadow on the process.

 While AI can be a powerful tool for engaging voters and personalizing campaign strategies, it raises misinformation and election security concerns.
-As AI technology continues to evolve, its applications in the political arena are becoming more sophisticated, influencing various aspects of the election process.
+As AI technology continues to evolve, its applications in the political arena are becoming more sophisticated, influencing various aspects of the election process, including political ads and political micro-targeting.

-This is most clearly seen in three main areas: the risks associated with remote voting, how deepfakes will impact the election process, and how voting patterns and election outcomes can be manipulated through fake news and social media.
+This is most clearly seen in three main areas: the risks associated with remote voting, how deepfakes will impact the election process, and how voting patterns and election outcomes can be manipulated through fake images, fake news, and AI-generated content on social media platforms.

-Manipulation might mean exploiting technological vulnerabilities and voter fraud cases.
-Heritage Foundation shares a sampling of recent proven instances of election fraud from across the US, such as hacking into online voting systems, creating fake social media campaigns to influence voter opinions, and spreading misinformation to manipulate public sentiment.
+Manipulation could mean exploiting technological vulnerabilities and voter fraud cases.
+Heritage Foundation shares a sampling of recent proven instances of election fraud across the US, such as hacking into online voting systems, creating fake social media campaigns to influence voter opinions, and spreading misinformation to manipulate public sentiment.

 In a shocking example, a team of Israeli contractors operating under the pseudonym "Team Jorge" was exposed for manipulating more than 30 elections worldwide.
-Led by Tal Hanan, a former Israeli special forces operative, the group employed hacking, sabotage, and automated disinformation on social media to secretly interfere in elections for over two decades
+Led by Tal Hanan, a former Israeli special forces operative, the group used hacking, sabotage, and automated disinformation on social media to secretly interfere in elections for over two decades.

 Emphasizing the need to consider adopting advanced identity verification solutions, such as biometrics, over outdated methods that can easily be manipulated.
 This ensures a more secure and trustworthy remote voting experience, safeguarding the integrity of elections in the digital age.

 The Veriff Identity Fraud Report 2024 reveals a stark reality — generative AI has turbocharged the deepfake threat.
-Criminals now possess the tools to create video and voice content virtually indistinguishable from reality.
+Criminals now possess the tools to create AI-generated content, video, and voice content virtually indistinguishable from reality.

-Recent incidents involving world leaders, including US President Joe Biden and Ukraine's Volodymyr Zelenskyy, who fell victim to tampered or fabricated deepfake content, underscore the need to address this threat to maintain credibility and trust among voters.
+Recent incidents involving world leaders, including US President Biden's voice and Ukraine's Volodymyr Zelenskyy, who fell victim to tampered or fabricated deepfake content, underscore the need to address this threat to maintain credibility and trust among voters.

 In conclusion, AI holds both promising opportunities and significant challenges for the 2024 US elections.
-Its ability to process and analyze data can revolutionize campaign strategies and voter engagement, but it also necessitates stringent safeguards against misuse.
+Its ability to process and analyze data through AI in political campaigns can revolutionize campaign strategies and voter engagement, but also requires stringent safeguards against misuse.
 Balancing these factors will be crucial for leveraging AI to enhance the democratic process while protecting it from potential threats.

 With generative AI tools reaching mainstream adoption, the vulnerability of election systems to cyberattacks is unprecedented.
 In the face of evolving threats, businesses can take a proactive stance by embracing Veriff's advanced identity verification solutions.

 Veriff follows best practice guidance regarding fraud management.
-We take a multifaceted approach to combatting deepfakes and AI-generated media.
+We take a multifaceted approach to combating deepfakes and AI-generated media.

 One key strategy is implementing FaceCheck Liveness to validate the authenticity of human presence.
 This involves using advanced algorithms to mitigate the risk of impersonation fraud using digital manipulation or presentation attacks with passive liveness detection that requires no additional action from the user.
 In addition, we employ DocCheck to validate the legitimacy of documents.
 This includes leveraging machine learning algorithms to analyze document features and detect anomalies or signs of manipulation.